Get Started on Your Graduate Degree Online Today!

 Domestic/International Classified Admissions

-We are not currently able to admit students living in the state of Georgia.
+We are not currently able to admit students living in the state of Georgia or Hawaii.

 1. Submit online application.
 You will choose Master of Arts Teaching Special Education Alternate Route as your Program of Study and Online Education as your campus.